Ro5hi/sandbox/README.md

 ## SubTrack
 SubTrack allows the user to track their subscriptions.
-User can add their monthly subscription, date, and link to be able to easily access their account from there.
+User can add their monthly subscription, label it, add the subscription date, and the subscription URL to be able to easily access their account from there.

 ## Built with:
 Structured using HTML, CSS, Javascript and Rails.